Supervisor/meld3/README.txt

     "findmeld(name, default=None)": searches the this element and its children for elements that have a 'meld:id' attribute that matches "name"; if no element can be found, return the default.

+    "meldid()": Returns the "meld id" of the element or None if the element has no meld id.

     "repeat(iterable, childname=None)": repeats an element with values from an iterable.
 If 'childname' is not None, repeat the element on